Program connects seniors via phone

-CODY — Faye Livingston, 78, has been pretty homebound since the COVID-19 pandemic began.
-Although she has been living with her daughter, who had a recent bout with the virus, put Livingston in nearly complete isolation.
+CODY – Faye Livingston, 78, has been pretty homeb-ound since the COVID-19 pandemic began.
+Although living with her daughter, who had a recent bout with the virus, put Livingston in nearly complete isolation.

 The COVID-19 pandemic has meant isolation and seclusion for many seniors.
 Shortly after the pandemic began, the Cody Senior Center initiated a “Call a Senior” program to help combat these issues.